appium/node-teen_process/README.md

 Buffer.isBuffer(stdout); // true
 ```

+The spawned process will be automatically terminated by receiving `SIGTERM`
+if `isDaemon` option is falsy and NodeJS event loop is terminated.

 ### teen_process.SubProcess

 `spawn` is already pretty great but for some uses there's a fair amount of